 This paper has focused on the failure of the UK trade unions to engage with IPR in the decades after the Second World War.
 This unstrategic behaviour was related certainly to their lack of agency given the hostile context in which they were operating.
 However, it was also related to their failure to recognize the need for such engagement and the lack of the skills needed to develop it.

-As the years of decline progressed it became increasingly difficult for the unions to see any way back to the kind of IPR thay had enjoyed under multi-employer bargaining and realism led to the acceptance of and the need to work with a decentralized system which, in turn, became consolidated.
+As the years of decline progressed it became increasingly difficult for the unions to see any way back to the kind of IPR they had enjoyed under multi-employer bargaining and realism led to the acceptance of and the need to work with a decentralized system which, in turn, became consolidated.

 The paper has made several contributions.
-In adopting a very different frame to most analyses of the decline of the UK unions it has been able pose issues in relation to union action in the UK which have been addressed rarely.
+In adopting a very different frame to most analyses of the decline of the UK unions it has been able pose issues in relation to union action in the UK which have been rarely addressed.

 It has also displayed the difficulties of unions adopting a passive stance in relation to PRs and relying on one or two sources of power.
 The experience of the UK unions emphasizes the need for the deployment of several resources and for contingency planning to facilitate changing between them.

-Finally, the paper has provided a detailed examination of the challenges facing unions seeking to engage with IPR and other PRs – such as the importance of unity.
+Finally, the paper has provided a detailed examination of the challenges facing unions seeking to engage with IPR and other PRs – such as the importance of unity and co-ordination.
 This is particularly relevant at a time when the UK unions have begun to consider more actively the advantages of a greater engagement with IPR.

 References

-Ackers P (2016) Free collective bargaining and incomes policy: learning from Barbara Wootton and Hugh Clegg on post-war British Industrial Relations and wage inequality: Social democracy, democratic socialism, inequality, unions, Industrial Relations Journal, Vol.47, No 5-6, pp.431-445
+Ackers P (2016) Free collective bargaining and incomes policy: learning from Barbara Wootton and Hugh Clegg on post-war British Industrial Relations and wage inequality: Social democracy, democratic socialism, inequality, unions, Industrial Relations Journal, Vol.47, No 5-6, pp.431-445.

 Adonis A (2020) Ernest Bevin: Labour’s Churchill, Biteback Publishing

-London,
+London

 Belizón M J, Gunnigle P, Morley M J and Lavelle J (2014) Subsidiary autonomy over industrial relations in Ireland and Spain, European Journal of Industrial Relations, Vol.20, No.3, pp.237-254